-Development and promotion of the wool market
+• Development and promotion of the wool market

-- Work with U.S. mills and other appropriate U.S. companies to develop new processes that position the U.S. wool industry as an ecologically responsible industry - Develop new products that create a more modern image for wool - Explore opportunities for wool products developed for the military to be used in civilian markets
+- Work with U.S. mills and other appropriate U.S. companies to develop new processes that position the U.S. wool industry as an ecologically responsible industry - Develop new products that create a more modern image for wool - Explore opportunities for wool products developed for the military to be used in civilian markets - Undertake development initiatives that respond to domestic fiber production profile in the 23-27 micron range

-All achievements for fiscal year 2013, including the tasks undertaken through the three military funded projects, were based on close partnership with the manufacturing industry and with other ASI departments on military affairs.
+All achievements for fiscal year 2013/2014, including the tasks undertaken through the three military funded projects, were based on close partnership with the manufacturing industry and with other ASI departments on military affairs.
 Adherence to this principle allows ASI rapid industrialization of new products but also saves on development costs.